bmichele/poetry_generation/CONTRIBUTING.md

 This is a small and simple contribution guide, every contribution is welcome if it is compliant with this guide.

+## Code Format

+Before committing new code, run [black](https://black.readthedocs.io/en/stable/#) on the modified files to format the code.

 ## How to Add a Model

 ### Adding the Code in the Generator Implementation